codeql-agent-project/codeql-agent-extension/README.md

 - `gl-sast-report.json`: the result Gitlab SAST Security Report Schemas file format.
 - `issues.sarif`: the result SARIF file format.

-After code scanning completes, The SARIF Viewer Panel will show up automaticlly if it's already pre-installed.
-Otherwise, please install [SARIF Viewer]() then click to the `issues.sarif` file to view the results.
+After code scanning is complete, The SARIF Viewer Panel will pop up automaticlly if it's already installed.
+Otherwise, please install [SARIF Viewer](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer) then click to the `issues.sarif` file to view the results.

 ### Automize creating CodeQL database

+ Click the **Build database** button to build CodeQL database at your current folder.
+You also can choose other source code to scan by click the **Builld database from** button.

+ The created CodeQL database are stored at `codeql-agent-results/codeql-db`.

 ### Integrate CodeQL into GitLab CI/CD